imalsogreg/blog.greghale.io/content/posts/2025-10-24-ai-consciousness.md

 operation as a body-and-face transplant, rather than a brain transplant, since your identity certainly moves with your brain.
-If you took the other choice and accepted a brain donation, contratulations, your wonderful body lives on, but "you" aren't here to appreciate that fact.
+If you took the other choice and accepted a brain donation, congratulations, your wonderful body lives on, but "you" aren't here to appreciate that fact.
 Oh, and that cold fusion formula is gone, too.